Mini-ITX: Socketed CPU

 Starting from LGA 775, socketed Intel Mini-ITX motherboards have been released by Intel and Zotac.
 This was followed by LGA 1156 motherboards Starting from LGA 1155, Mini-ITX motherboards have started to become mainstream, with many different manufacturers releasing products.
 This is partly because almost all Sandy Bridge and Ivy Bridge Intel Celeron, Pentium and Core series CPUs have integrated processor graphics, eliminating the need for motherboard graphics or discrete graphics cards.
 This trend continues with LGA 1150, LGA 1151, and LGA 1200 CPUs.

-A more-modern Intel-based Mini-ITX motherboard featuring socket LGA 1700.

 Due to the limitations of the Mini-ITX design, and the physical size of the LGA 2011 socket, Mini-ITX motherboards with the socket only support a single PCI Express expansion slot, and they require using the narrow-ILM version of the LGA 2011 socket.
 Despite this, manufacturers have released LGA 2011 based Mini-ITX motherboards.

 Also, Mini-ITX motherboards with the LGA 2066 socket have been released, with four SODIMM slots.

 AMD-based products

-A more modern AMD-based Mini-ITX motherboard featuring socket AM4.

 A number of manufacturers have released several socketed AMD Mini-ITX motherboards, supporting Socket AM2, Socket AM2+, Socket AM3, Socket FM1, Socket FM2, Socket FM2+, Socket AM1 and Socket AM4 CPUs.
 Socket AM2+ and AM3 ITX motherboards have integrated motherboard graphics, while discrete graphics or processor integrated graphics are required for other platforms.

 Mini-ITX motherboards with integrated AMD CPUs are also released.
 These motherboards often use mobile CPUs and passive cooling, and feature more powerful integrated graphics compared to their Intel counterparts, which makes them suitable for HTPC.